-From its intelligence gathering capabilities to its sensors and weapons, the Collins Class submarine is packed with advanced technology.
-As a Submariner you’ll work with high-tech equipment on a daily basis.
+From its incredible intelligence gathering capabilities to its sophisticated sensors and weapons, the Collins Class submarine is packed with advanced technology.

-Collins Class submarines are sophisticated, deep diving vessels, capable of fulfilling a range of maritime military tasks.
-With their stealth, powerful sensors and the ability to loiter in an opponent's operating areas for extended periods, they are the most capable anti-submarine platform in the Australian Defence Force, with the ability to neutralise submarine and surface ship threats thousands of miles from any Australian base.
+The Collins Class is a fast and flexible vessel, capable of fulfilling a range of maritime military tasks.
+With its stealth technology, whisper-quiet propulsion, powerful sensors and ability to loiter un-detected in an opponent's operating area for extended periods, it is one of the world's most capable anti-submarine and anti-ship platforms.

 Work is currently underway to design and build 12 new submarines to replace the Collins Class.
 To ensure superior capability they will incorporate many state-of-the-art systems and features.
 This expansion of the Fleet provides exciting employment opportunities across the service, in areas such as maritime warfare (the route to becoming a Captain), engineering and logistics.